jpclrocha/cantina-do-ifal/README.md

 https://docs.oracle.com/javase/8/docs/api/

 # Difficulties
- - We were unable to do the profit and loss summaries part <br>
+ - We were unable to do the profit and loss summary<br>

  # Step by step
  - Create a database